aquinofb/easy_auth/README.md

 # EasyAuth
 A simple way to add authorization control to your app.
-Multitenancy is accepted :metal:
+Multi-tenant is accepted :metal:

 *soon, the best readme that you have seen